IGC-Advanced-Imaging-Resource/image-analysis-python-napari/episodes/05-napari.md

 ## Starting Napari

-With Napari installed, run:
+With Napari installed and its Conda environment active, run:

     napari

 This will start up Napari in a new window.
-This may take about a minute, especially if being done for the first time.
+This may take about a minute, especially the first time.

 ## Looking around

-In the 'File' menu, go to 'Open Sample -> 'napari builtins -> Cells (3D+2Ch).
+In the 'File' menu, go to 'Open Sample -> napari builtins -> Cells (3D+2Ch)'.
 Looking at the sidebar, Napari has opened two **layers** - 'membrane' and 'nuclei'.
 At the top of the sidebar there are options for displaying layers in different colours and opacity, and the eye symbol on the layer can be checked or unchecked to show/hide it: